nnonickreal/open-qore/README.md

 openqore is just getting started. here's a rough plan of what's coming next:

 - [x] initial firmware patcher for sound replacement.
-- [x] unlock 48khz for system sounds.
+- [x] unlock 48khz audio support for system sounds.
-- [ ] unlock stereo for system sounds.
+- [ ] investigate and unlock stereo support for system sounds.
+- [ ] implement patches for headphone name and mac address modification.
-- [ ] delete low volume limitations when connected via jack (gate effect)
+- [ ] remove the low volume limiter/gate on the aux input (jack connection).
 - [ ] create a user-friendly gui for the patcher.
-- [ ] reverse-engineer the ota (over-the-air) update protocol for wireless updating.
+- [ ] reverse-engineer the ota (over-the-air) update protocol for wireless flashing.
 - [ ] document the firmware structure and key functions.
 - [ ] develop a library of community-created sound packs.